Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 Unusually for an English cathedral city, the city of Salisbury, in the south-west county of Wiltshire, has a very precise date of birth.
 It grew around its famous cathedral, on which construction started in 1220.
 As it was built on a flood plain where five rivers merge, flooding was an issue from the off.

-Over centuries of draining and hydrological works, including an elaborate system of ‘water meadows’, robust flood defences were developed to protect the city’s growing population, currently 43,000.
+Over centuries of draining and hydrological works, including an elaborate system of ‘water meadows’, Salisbury developed robust flood defences to protect the city’s growing population, currently 43,000.

-In 2018 Salisbury was a global headline when bungling Kremlin goons failed to assassinate Sergei Skripal with novichok nerve agent, which weeks later killed a local woman instead.
+In 2018 Salisbury appeared in global headlines when bungling Kremlin goons failed to assassinate Sergei Skripal with novichok nerve agent, which weeks later killed a local woman.

 The ‘River Park’ scheme is Salisbury’s local version of ‘Room for the River’.
-Essentially, the city is relocating the riverside dikes further back, retreating to create more room for floodwater.
+Essentially, the city is relocating the riverside dikes further back, retreating to create more room to capture floodwater.
 This will protect more houses from rising risk of flood.
-The budget is £27 million, most of which comes from central government flood defence funding.
+The budget is £27 million, mostly central government flood defence funding.

 These funds are administered by The Environment Agency, Britain’s national-level body, which is also coordinating the works, scheduled to finish December 2023.